sea-of-stuff/sos/README.md

 ## More stuff

+### Headless Tika

+The `sos-core` modules used the Apache Tika utility to extract useful metadata from the atoms.
+The Tika utility may make some calls to the `java.awt` package, so if you want to run a sos node in headless more, you will have to specify the following parameter: `-Djava.awt.headless=true`.

 ### Logging

 The logs are automatically written under the `logs/` folder.

 The SOS application uses the log4j logger and changing the logs configuration is as straightforward as providing a new `log4j.properties` file.
 To explicitly instruct the SOS application to use a non-default properties file, you must add this parameter when running the java app:

 `-Dlog4j.configuration=file:/path/to/log4j.properties`